Location: The World

 The Chance to Earn Money

 Students often take on part-time jobs while traveling abroad, in an aim to afford rent, food, and travel expenses.
-However, savvy students can actually make enough to save and even raise finance for their education, potentially deciding to continue with part-time employment when they return from their travels.
+However, savvy students can actually make enough to save and even raise finances for their education, potentially deciding to continue with part-time employment when they return from their travels.
 It is key to pick a country with good wages if saving during a gap year is your aim.
 According to David Stitt, managing director of Gap30, interesting options include Australia, New Zealand, Thailand, and China.
 In the latter two countries, teaching English as a foreign language can bring in almost $2,000 per month, though you will have to invest a few weeks in obtaining your TEFL certificate.

 Acquiring New Skills